 The Making Rights Real consortium undertook research to better understand the perceptions of local government officials and others on how to practically use the human rights framework.
 The paper provides an overview of the findings.

 We, the Making Rights Real consortium, have created these materials because we really want people to be able to work with the human rights to water and sanitation in practice.

 We have done our best, but we know Making Rights Real is not perfect.
-So we need to – only your experiences can show us how Making Rights Real works and what we need to improve.
+So we need to hear from you – only your experiences can show us how Making Rights Real works and what we need to improve.

 Sunday, 25 August | 16.00-17.30pm | Room M6